G7 Seeks Common Line On Gaza, Vows strong Support For Ukraine - UrduPoint

 The Hamas-run health ministry says the death toll in Gaza has surpassed 10,300 people.

-Prime Minister Benjamin Netanyahu said Monday there would be no fuel delivered to Gaza and no ceasefire unless the more than 240 Israeli hostages seized by Hamas were freed.
+Prime Minister Benjamin Netanyahu said Monday there would be no fuel delivered to Gaza and no ceasefire unless more than 240 hostages seized by Hamas were freed.

-He also said Israel would assume "overall security" in Gaza after the war ends while allowing for possible "tactical pauses" before then to free captives and deliver aid to the besieged territory of 2.4 million people.
+He also said Israel would assume "overall security" in Gaza after the war ended, while allowing for possible "tactical pauses" before then to free captives and deliver aid to the besieged territory.

 However, Washington said Tuesday it opposed a new long-term occupation of Gaza by Israel.

-While agreeing Palestinian leadership was part of the "route towards a sustainable, peaceful two-state solution," British foreign minister James Cleverly on Tuesday also conceded a military presence would remain after the fighting, at least temporarily.

-"At some point after the immediate conflict and before the creation of civilian leadership, it is inevitable that the military forces on the ground would have to take over security control," he said.

-On the Ukraine war, Japan said Wednesday after their talks that the G7 was "united" in their resolve to continue providing "strong support" to Kyiv and imposing "severe sanctions" on Russia.
+On the Ukraine war, Japan said Wednesday after talks that the G7 were "united" in their resolve to continue providing "strong support" to Kyiv and imposing "severe sanctions" on Russia.

 Kamikawa added that "even as tensions increase in the Middle East, it is important for the G7 to be united in sending a clear message to the international community that our steadfast commitment to supporting Ukraine will never waver".